Indonesia passes law to relocate capital to remote Borneo - ExBulletin

 Plans to move the government from Jakarta, a bustling megacity of 10 million that suffers from chronic congestion, flooding and air pollution, have been floated by several presidents, but none have gone so far .

-Southeast Asia’s largest economy has envisioned the new capital as a low-carbon ‘super hub’ that will support the pharmaceutical, healthcare and tech sectors and drive sustainable growth beyond the world. island of Java.
+Southeast Asia’s largest economy has envisioned the new capital as a low-carbon “superhub” that will support the pharmaceutical, healthcare and technology sectors and drive sustainable growth beyond the Java Island.

 But critics say the law was rushed through with limited public consultation and environmental consideration.